Hugo22O/chrome-autoplay/README.md

 The rest should be pretty much self explanatory.

-More information on the autoplay policy can be found in Google's help article (which I found not to b helpfull at all): https://developers.google.com/web/updates/2017/09/autoplay-policy-changes(https://developers.google.com/web/updates/2017/09/autoplay-policy-changes)
+More information on the autoplay policy can be found in Google's help article (which I found not to b helpfull at all): https://developers.google.com/web/updates/2017/09/autoplay-policy-changes

+## License

+This guide is licensed under the MIT license, you can view the license here: https://github.com/Hugo22O/chrome-autoplay/blob/master/LICENSE